NIME-conference/nime-zenodo-upload/README.md

 - Thanks to [Benedikte Wallace](https://www.linkedin.com/in/benedikte-wallace-8b489782/) for developing the Zenodo upload script in 2017-2018 or so.
 - Charles Martin did some work on this in 2024.
+- Stefano Fasciani did some work on this in 2025.